-The wizard can be used to setup one or more Layer 7 Virtual Services and associated Real Servers.
-Layer 4 services must currently be configured manually.
+The setup wizard can be used to setup one or more Layer 7 Virtual Services and associated Real Servers and also configure an HA clustered pair (i.e. master and slave appliances).
+Layer 4 services must be configured manually.

 Running the Wizard